chengsoonong/ml4x/slides/representation/representing-biological-sequence.md

 - DNA and RNA sequences are a 4 letter alphabet
 - Protein sequences are a 20 letter alphabet
 - Use knowledge to design features
+- counting and hashing
 - kmers and spectrum kernels
-- counting and hashing
 - language models

----

-# Opportunities and challenges
-- graphs, geometric deep learning
-- Hard and soft constraints
-- Really need causal graphs, and dynamical systems